mtlynch/mtlynch.io/_posts/2018-11-09-good-developers-bad-tests.md

 All I did was inline the code from the `setUp` method, but it made a world of difference.
 Now, everything the reader needs is right there in the test.
 It also follows the [arrange, act, assert](http://wiki.c2.com/?ArrangeActAssert) structure, which makes each phase of the test distinct and obvious.

-**The reader should understand a test without seeing any code outside of the test function.**
+**The reader should understand your test without reading any other code.**
 {: .notice--info}

 ## Dare to violate DRY